SinYinn/SinYinn/README.md

 ### 🚀 What I Do

-Currently, I do not have any specialization, just picking up skills along the way.
-My goal is to integrate medical technology with coding.
+I love working with data as I believe it is the key to unlock new possibilities.
 Always excited to explore new challenges and expand my skill set!

 ### 🌱 Learning & Exploring